 The first option limits your ability to use your smartphone but avoids additional fees.
 Just make sure to turn off your roaming and push notifications, so you don’t accidentally use data.

 Second, it may be worth it to pay more for a few weeks to keep your phone number and have everything else working as expected.

 Local sim cards can be the perfect solution.
-You’ll be able to access things like maps to help you navigate the city no matter where you are, not just before you leave your hotel.
+You’ll be able to access things like maps to help you navigate the city no matter where you are.
+No worrying about when your next wifi fix will happen.

-For teams working and sightseeing together, download the Slack app and set up a group chat area so you can keep in touch and communicate about work and share pictures of the exciting new food you tried for the first time.
+For teams working and sightseeing together, download the Slack app and set up a group chat area so you can keep in touch.
+Use the app to communicate about work and share pictures of the exciting new food you just tried.
 Slack lets you stay in contact without having to exchange all your new sim phone numbers.

 Once swapped out make sure to keep your original sim card in a safe place to put back in your phone when the trip is over.